Hollow Mountain in the Grampians National Park.

 Where is it: In the north part of Grampians National Park, a three-hour drive from Melbourne.

 The cave: Hollow Mountain (Wudjub-guyan) is one of the most popular spots for hiking and rock climbing in Victoria.
 The walk to the summit is just over two kilometres return and is quite steep, but the view of Mount Stapylton is your reward for the trek.
-The scenic walk takes you through a number of caves and overhangs where you might see some adventurous boulderers.
+The scenic trail takes you through a number of caves and overhangs where you might see some adventurous boulderers.
 The mountain caves also feature Indigenous rock art – the Grampians are actually home to 86 per cent of all rock art in Victoria.

 While in the area: Head south for 40 minutes and grab some ice cream in Halls Gap